 The Grease Boss maintains an air gap between the hot water jets and the maximum operational water level.
-It is however, theoretically possible for the internal water level to reach the jets.
-Later models (G15B and G25B) have an internal check valve installed.
+The G5 also has an overflow that protects the inflow from the Combi oven from syphoning with an air gap.
+It is however, theoretically possible for the internal water level to reach the jets if outlet flows are comprimised and inflow exceeds the overflow capacity.